-8. Budget 0 1 2 3 4 Points Includes itemized budget Section not Section included in includes itemized budget included in report. report.
+8. Budget 0 1 2 3 4 Points Includes itemized budget Section not included in report.
+Section included in report.

 TOTAL BUDGET SCORE (4 POINTS MAX (of 100)):

 10. Writing Skills 0 1 2 3 4 Points Organization and Readability Report is inconsistent and difficult to follow.
 Organization severely impacts readability.
 Report is easy to follow with some graphics.
 Each section includes organized discussion.
 Report is concise, cohesive, easy to understand and supported by context and graphics.
 Spelling and Grammar Significant spelling or grammatical errors (5+) Several spelling or grammatical errors (2-3) No spelling or grammatical errors.